duckling747/buttons/README.md

 respectively.
 ## Docker
 Build the docker image by issuing e.g. `docker build -t buttonsapp .`.
 Note that the webapp runs on port 8000, so for running the app via docker you'd use e.g. `docker run --rm -it -p 8000:8000 buttonsapp`.
+## Heroku
+The app can also be run on Heroku, [here](https://buttonsappwebmaster.herokuapp.com/), if you don't care to run it from your machine.